AdaCore/training_material/courses/spark_for_ada_programmers/2_formal_methods_and_spark.rst

 * **Precision** is better with SymExe/BMC and Proof

   - Automatic provers are **more powerful** than abstract domains

-  - AbsInt may cause false alarms (aka :dfn:`false positives`)
+  - SymExe/BMC explore infinitely many traces

+    + Limit the exploration to a subset of traces

 * **Soundness** is better with AbsInt and Proof

   - Soundness is not missing alarms (aka :dfn:`false negatives`)
+  - AbsInt may cause false alarms (aka :dfn:`false positives`)
   - Sound handing of loops and recursion in AbsInt and Proof

-  - SymExe/BMC incur the cost of exploring infinitely many traces, thus requiring to limit the exploration to a subset of traces

 ---------------------------------------------
 Capabilities of Static Analysis of Programs